cosent/cultact.subsite/README.rst

 A request.in_subsite convenience attribute is set by the before_traverse hook that also marks the browser layer.
-This attribute is used by the subsite_assigment behavior to provide a default setting.
+This attribute is used by the subsite_assigment behavior to provide a default setting for the subsite_home attribute.

-Note that request.subsite is reserved: you can query for ?subsite=foo to obtain items assigned to subsite foo when viewing subsite bar.

 See cultact/subsite/tests/subsite.txt for browser layer tests.

 Subsite request marking is based on virtual URL structure, derived from SERVER_NAME.
-The assumption is that VirtualHostMonster is used to anchor a virtual host on a subsite, and then use acquisition to obtain the userprofiles that are located outside the subsite.
+The assumption is that VirtualHostMonster is used to anchor a virtual host on a subsite, and then URL rewrites to access the userprofiles that are located outside the subsite.
 VHM is needed to ensure that absolute_url() plays nice with such acquisition.
+See example config below.

 Set up this way, items that are not themselves contained in a subsite will show up "as if" they were contained in the requested subsite.